‘Young And The Restless’ Spoilers: Graham To Blame For Dina’s Antics – Silver Fox Gets Twisted Revenge

 The Young and the Restless spoilers hint that Graham Bloodworth (Max Shippee) knew that Dina Mergeron (Marla Adams) would fall apart once she got back to Genoa City, but how he knew has yet to be revealed.
 Remember a couple of weeks ago when Jack Abbott (Peter Bergman) and Ashley Abbott (Eileen Davidson) went to Florida to retrieve Dina from Graham?
 The silver fox surrendered her with little fuss, wished Jack luck, and told him he’d “need it.”
-You can refresh your memory with this Y&R recap if you forgot the very important turn of phrase that Graham used.
+You can refresh your memory with this Y&Rrecap if you forgot the very important turn of phrase that Graham used.

 Graham’s revenge unfolds in Genoa City

 While some Y&R rumors tease that Graham might have replaced Dina with a doppelganger, it now seems that it’s not an evil twin responsible for Dina’s diva antics.
 Instead, it seems that Dina’s illness has gotten the best of her.
 Just as Sally Sussman was retiring from the CBS soap, she offered some interesting Young and the Restless spoilers on her way out the door.
-One of them was that Dina had Alzheimer’s Disease and had a poignant storyline coming her way.
+One of them was that Dina had Alzheimer’s disease and had a poignant storyline coming her way.
 But how is it that Dina went from smiling in Florida with Graham to slapping Jack’s hand when he tried to touch his mom?

 Dina- Do not pass GO and please do not listen to Graham! #YR pic.twitter.com/bBJ82Gepi9